skip to Main Content

 What is life like in Amsterdam?

 Living in Amsterdam is typically very easy for UK expats.
 With English spoken in a large percentage of the city, communication will not be a barrier between you and the linguistically proficient Dutch.
-Despite this, a friendly greeting of ‘Hallo’ (hello)
+Despite this, learning greetings such as ‘Hallo’ (hello) is recommended.

 The people of Amsterdam